 Your ecommerce business has taken off.
 Orders are pouring in, and you’ve popped a few champagne corks.
 But now you’re spending most of your time—and a lot of money—printing labels and taping boxes.
 You need to find some worthwhile ecommerce shipping solutions before you spend your whole business week putting things in the mail!

 What can one do to save time and/or money on ecommerce shipping?
-Here are six of the best options available.
+Here are five of the best options available.

 ShipStation is wonderfully helpful for anyone selling on multiple websites.

 You can add just about any selling channel to your account.
 ShipStation then imports all of your orders and sets up shipping labels and more according to your specifications.
 No more going through one channel at a time!
 You can just log in to ShipStation and print out the labels for all pending orders at once.

 ShipStation also integrates with several couriers, including USPS, UPS and FedEx, to automate other important shipping services.
 It can save a one-person operation hours of work every week and a big business from the cost of hiring additional staff.

 I asked Mike Dash, our CEO here at ChannelReply, about his experience using ShipStation for Plumburs.
 “It has helped Plumburs to easily and effectively manage shipping in the most cost-efficient manner,” he said.
 Since Plumburs sells on eBay and Amazon in addition to its own site, it’s an enormous timesaver.

 2. Volo Commerce